martinosorb/mistex/README.md

 Mistex can be used to quickly compile a LaTeX file into a pdf using `xelatex` and `latexmk`.
 It will take care of the auxiliary files (putting them into a separate directory), and will leave you with a clean PDF.
-To run mistex followed by the latex compilers, use
+To run mistex followed by the latex compilers, use:
 ```bash
 python -m mistex --pdf my_file.md [--out my_out_file.pdf]
 ```